Official websites use .gov

 Why we care

 Several counties in North Carolina face economic challenges and potentially impacts of coastal and ocean acidification on local economies and ways of life.
 There is a strong need to bolster understanding of the scientific method and consuming scientific information of relevant challenges such as ocean acidification.
-This project delivers ocean acidification education focusing on the scientific method and understanding the impacts of ocean acidification in Title 1 schools that serve some of the highest Indigenous and underserved populations in the state.
+This project delivers ocean acidification education focusing on the scientific method and understanding the impacts of ocean acidification in North Carolina schools.

 What we will do